Smonman/mousetravel/README.md

 # mousetravel

 An [odomoter](https://en.wikipedia.org/wiki/Odometer) for your mouse.
-This little tool / toy keeps track of the distance your mouse cursor traved in metric units.
+This little tool / toy keeps track of the distance your mouse cursor traveled in metric units.

 ## Tutorial